MinecraftForge/Documentation/docs/concepts/sides.md

 Writing One-Sided Mods
 ----------------------

-In recent versions, Minecraft Forge has removed a "sidedness" attribute from the mods.toml.
-This means that your mods are expected to work whether they are loaded on the physical client or the physical server.
-So for one-sided mods, you would typically register your event handlers inside a `DistExecutor#safeRunWhenOn` or `DistExecutor#unsafeRunWhenOn` instead of directly calling the relevant registration methods in your mod constructor.
+In recent versions, Minecraft Forge has removed a "sidedness" attribute from the mods.toml. **This means that your mods are expected to work whether they are loaded on the physical client or the physical server.** So for one-sided mods, you would typically register your event handlers inside a `DistExecutor#safeRunWhenOn` or `DistExecutor#unsafeRunWhenOn` instead of directly calling the relevant registration methods in your mod constructor.
 Basically, if your mod is loaded on the wrong side, it should simply do nothing, listen to no events, and so on.
-A one-sided mod by nature should not register blocks, items, ... since they would need to be available on the other side, too.
+A one-sided mod by nature should not register blocks, items, etc. since they would need to be available on the other side, too.

 Additionally, if your mod is one-sided, it typically does not forbid the user from joining a server that is lacking that mod.
 Therefore, you should set the `displayTest` property in your [mods.toml][structuring] to whatever value is necessary.